anbox-cloud/discourse-docs/exp/capacity-planning.md

 - Disk space: `100 * 3 GB = 300 GB`
 - GPU slots: `100 * 1 = 100`

 With a CPU allocation rate of 2, you can bring the requirement of 400 vCPU cores down to 200 cores.
-With a CPU allocation rate of 4, the requirement would be reduced to 100.
-With a memory allocation rate of 2, you can bring the memory requirement down to 150 GB:
+With a CPU allocation rate of 4, the requirement would be further reduced to 100.
+With a memory allocation rate of 2, you can bring the memory requirement down to 150 GB.
+With over-committing, the numbers now look like the following:

-- vCPU cores: `100 * 4 = 400` - with CPU allocation rate 2: `200`
+- vCPU cores: `100 * 4 = 400` or with CPU allocation rate 2: `200`
-- RAM: `100 * 3 GB = 300 GB` - with memory allocation rate 2: `150 GB`
+- RAM: `100 * 3 GB = 300 GB` or with memory allocation rate 2: `150 GB`
 - Disk space: `100 * 3 GB = 300 GB`
 - GPU slots: `100 * 1 = 100`

-The current calculation does not take into account that there might be peeks of up to 200 simultaneous containers.
-To cover all peeks, you would require the following resources:
+The current calculation does not take into account that there might be peaks of up to 200 simultaneous containers.
+To cover all peaks, you would require the following resources:

-- vCPU cores: `200 * 4 = 800` - with CPU allocation rate 2: `400`
+- vCPU cores: `200 * 4 = 800` or with CPU allocation rate 2: `400`
-- RAM: `200 * 3 GB = 600 GB` - with memory allocation rate 2: `300 GB`
+- RAM: `200 * 3 GB = 600 GB` or with memory allocation rate 2: `300 GB`
 - Disk space: `200 * 3 GB = 600 GB`
 - GPU slots: `200 * 1 = 200`

-To avoid your cluster running out of resources even at peek loads, you must size it accordingly (or dynamically scale it up and down, see [About clustering](https://discourse.ubuntu.com/t/about-clustering/17765)).
-If the impact of not being able to provide additional containers at peek loads is rather low, you could compromise on the following factors:
+To avoid your cluster running out of resources even at peak loads, you must size it accordingly (or dynamically scale it up and down, see [About clustering](https://discourse.ubuntu.com/t/about-clustering/17765)).
+If the impact of not being able to provide additional containers at peak loads is rather low, you could compromise on the following factors:

-- Use a higher CPU and/or memory allocation rate, which might decrease performance at peek loads.
+- Use a higher CPU and/or memory allocation rate, which might decrease performance at peak loads.
 - Configure your cluster nodes to use more GPU slots per GPU, which might decrease video quality.
 - Tweak the instance type or the resource specification for your application to give less resources to each container.
 The impact of doing this depends very much on your application.
-- Base your estimate on a lower maximum number of containers (for example, 150), which will lead to your cluster running out of resources before the peek load is reached.
+- Base your estimate on a lower maximum number of containers (for example, 150), which will lead to your cluster running out of resources before the peak load is reached.